 Housing and Cashiers' counter

 You can find us at the Housing and cashiers' counter entered from the left-hand entrance of the town hall, (the entrance with the ramp).
-From April 3 2018 the counter will be open between 11am and 2.30pm Monday to Thursday and 9:30am to 2:30pm on Fridays .
+The counter is open between 11am and 2.30pm Monday to Thursday and 9:30am to 2:30pm on Fridays .
 Housing officers are available to meet with social housing tenants outside of these hours.
-To make an appointment call 696435 or email email@example.com
+To make an appointment call 696435 or email firstname.lastname@example.org

 What we do